jundalisay/superb/content/en/research/socrates/timaeus/section-1d.md

-+++
-title= "Motion according to Timaeus" date= 2020-01-01 image= "/avatars/socrates.jpg" description= "The Simplified Timaeus by Plato" linkb= "/research/socrates/timaeus/section-1c" linkbtext= "section-1c" linkf= "/research/socrates/timaeus/section-1d" linkftext= "Section 1d" icon= "/icons/soc.png" draft= true
-+++
+---
+title: "Motion according to Timaeus"
+heading: "Book 2, Chapter 1b"
+weight: 6
+image: "/avatars/socrates.jpg"
+description: "The Division of Labour in Manufacturing Increases Productivity and Invention More than that in Agriculture"
+icon: "/avatars/smith.png"
+author: Socrates
+draft: true
+---

 Until the start of time, the universe was made in the likeness of the original.